Group photo at the ceremony of 2025 Dean's Early Career Faculty Fellows (September 19th, 2025)

 Vanessa Chen (Senior Member, IEEE) earned her Ph.D. in electrical and computer engineering from Carnegie Mellon University in 2013.

-Before joining Carnegie Mellon University as an Assistant Professor, she was affiliated with The Ohio State University.
+Before joining Carnegie Mellon University, she was affiliated with The Ohio State University.
 During her doctoral studies at Carnegie Mellon from 2010 to 2013, she conducted research on algorithm-assisted approaches for improving energy efficiency and ultra-high-speed ADCs with on-chip real-time calibration, and interned at IBM T. J. Watson Research Center in 2012.
 Prior to academia, she held positions as a circuit designer at Qualcomm in San Diego and Realtek, Hsinchu, Taiwan, focusing on self-healing RF/Mixed-signal circuits.
 Her research focuses on AI-enhanced circuits and systems, which include intelligent sensory interfaces, RF/mixed-signal hardware security, and ubiquitous sensing and computing systems.

-Dr. Chen has received the NSF CAREER Award, the IBM Ph.D.
-Fellowship, and the Analog Devices Outstanding Student Designer Award.
+Dr. Chen has received the CMU College of Engineering Dean’s Early Career Fellowship in 2025 and the NSF CAREER award in 2019.
 She has been involved in various technical program committees, including the IEEE International Solid-State Circuits Conference (ISSCC), the IEEE Symposium on VLSI Circuits, the IEEE Custom Integrated Circuits Conference (CICC), the IEEE Asian Solid-State Circuits Conference (A-SSCC), and the IEEE/ACM Design Automation Conference (DAC).
 She also has served as an Associate Editor for several IEEE journals, including IEEE Transactions on Circuits and Systems I: Regular Papers (TCAS-I), IEEE Transactions on Biomedical Circuits and Systems (TBioCAS), IEEE Open Journal of Circuits and Systems (OJCAS).
-Additionally, she has contributed as a Guest Editor for the ACM Journal on Emerging Technologies in Computing Systems (JETC).
+Additionally, she has contributed as a Guest Editor for the IEEE Transactions on Circuits and Systems II: Express Briefs (TCAS-II) and the ACM Journal on Emerging Technologies in Computing Systems (JETC).
+She is currently an IEEE SSCS Distinguished Lecturer in 2025/2026.

 Research Scientists